The Family Educational Rights and Privacy Act of 1974 (FERPA)

 Information for Parents/Guardians

-SAM is an online tool via WebAdvisor that allows students to control the access level for their educational records to third parties, including parents/guardians.
-There are four levels of access a student may grant a specific third party:
+Phinfo Proxy Access is an online tool via Phinfo that allows students to control the access level for their educational records to third parties, including parents/guardians.
+There are five levels of access a student may grant a specific third party:

-- None: Students will have the ability to grant and rescind access at any time.
+Students have the option to grant and rescind access at any time.

-For more information about the Student Access Module (SAM), visit www.lemoyne.edu/registrar/parent.
+For more information about the Phinfo Proxy Access, visit www.lemoyne.edu/registrar/parent.

 Information for Le Moyne College Employees